deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 ...Not to mention funny.

-“---says *It’s ten years, what difference does it make?’* To which our friend Ivan replies: *‘Well, the plumber’s coming in the morning.’”*
+“---says *‘It’s ten years, what difference does it make?’* To which our friend Ivan replies: *‘Well, the plumber’s coming in the morning.’”*

 Mark’s chuckle was long, low and genuine, and he took a long pull of his beer and the two men stood in what looked like surprisingly comfortable silence for a few seconds.